 Violence has been a pretty reliable means to an end ever since the earliest video games.
 From the end of a gun to the bottom of a shoe, no other form of conflict resolution translates quite as well to an interactive format.
-There’s perhaps no better genre that puts the universal disdain for our fellow man or robot to use than the run-and-gun shooter.
+Perhaps, no better genre puts the universal disdain for our fellow man or robot to use than the run-and-gun shooter.
 Coming in a variety of flavors, the run-and-gun says it all in the name: lots of moving and lots of shooting, and you’d better be able to do them both at the same time.

 When it comes to what the first run-and-gun game was, that can get a bit murky.
 It’s sometimes attributed to 1975’s Gun Fight, also known as Western Gun in Japan and Europe.
 It was a game that certainly featured guns, and is often said to be the first game to feature human-on-human violence.
-However, its gameplay isn’t very reminiscent of what is commonly thought of as modern run-and-gun.
+However, its gameplay isn’t very reminiscent of what is commonly thought of as a modern run-and-gun.

 What bears a closer resemblance is 1979’s Sheriff.
 This arcade cabinet could nearly be referred to as the first twin-stick shooter, if only it used a second stick.
 Instead, it has a dial that lets you point your gun separately from movement.
 Sheriff includes more of the movement associated with the genre.

 The 1980s are where things get really exciting.
 1982’s Robotron: 2084 tends to be thought of as the seminal top-down twin-stick run-and-gun.
 It has you mow down robots while keeping light on your feet.
 The twin-stick formula would stick around for games like Smash T.V. and Total Carnage, two games that would help open the ‘90s for the sub-genre.